adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 Furthermore, you may not need the entire API for the component that you're building; you may not even be *able* to implement a polyfill because there's just no way to do it.
 This is why context is important (something that David Mark express frequently).
 What exactly does David mean by context?
 As David's not writing this, you will just have to go by my personal view on this.
 Firstly, understand and define the problem and secondly, work out the leanest solution.
 With polyfills it's all or nothing, wherby you rarely need *all* of the API and the solution is anything but lean.

-## Case study: Polyfilling Object.create
+## Implementating an Object.create polyfill

 As an example, `Object.create` seems like a rather straightforward API to polyfill but it's uncessarily painful.
-Let me quote the ES5 shim readme.
+The ES5 Shim project *readme* file is rather telling.

 > For the case of simply "begetting" an object that inherits prototypically from another, this should work fine across legacy engines.

 Notice *should*.
-I really like to build upon solid foundations.
-To quote David Mark - you're only as reliable as your lowest level function.
-Then the readme continues with a warning:
+Personally, I like to build upon solid foundations, and to quote David Mark - you're only as reliable as your lowest level function; so in this case, not very.
+It continues...

 > The second argument is passed to Object.defineProperties which will probably fail either silently or with extreme prejudice.

 Does any of this sound like something you want to add to your technology stack?
 And this is just *one* example.
 There are many, many others.

 Polyfills just don't give you enough protection from underlying browser differences.
 Additionally, you really don't want your application logic having knowledge of browser implementations.
-This is why abstractions are a positive thing.
-Enter facades.

-## Facades.
-That's better.
+This is why myself, and many others laud the use of wrappers.

+## Use a facade instead!

 A facade (a form of wrapper) is a design pattern that creates a different interface for a feature.
 The goal of a facade is to abstract away some underlying interface so that you don't need to access it directly.
 All interaction goes through the facade, which allows you to manipulate the operation of the underlying functionality as necessary.

 Using a facade allows you to completely abstract away the differences, with the flexibility to provide a solution relevant to the context of your problem with an alternative better, simpler method signature.
-Inside the facade there is nothing to stop you using portions of the API, and feature testing various implementations and acting accordingly based on the tests [0].
-Acting accordingly might be bailing (not enhancing) or fixing.
+Inside the facade there is nothing to stop you using portions of the API, and feature testing various implementations and acting accordingly [0]; this might mean be bailing (not enhancing) or fixing.

-## Case study: Facade for cloning an object

-If we require the ability to clone an object, *and* it's only required to enhance the UI for *modern* browsers, then `Object.create` is a perfect candidate to solve this specific problem.
-See an example implementation below:
+Cloning an object is a pertinent example for this article because `Object.create` is a useful API to solve this problem.
+If you just wanted to support modern browsers, browsers that provide `Object.create` then an implementation is as simple as follows:

+	// namespace
 	var lib = {};

+	// if the browser supports Object.create
 	if(Object.create) {

+		// define a cloneObject function
 		lib.cloneObject = function(o) {
+			// return cloned object
 			return Object.create(o);
 		};
 	}

+Note: No second argument is necessary and so the method signature and implementation is very lean.
+Just what we need in this context.

-What if wee want to support the (progressively) enhanced experience in a broader range of browsers.
-A possible solution might be as follows:
+What about older browsers, browsers that don't support `Object.create`.
+This is where the feature detection comes in.
+A possible implementation is as follows:

+	// namespace
 	var lib = {};

-	if(Object.create) {
+	// this fork is the same as previous if(Object.create) {
 		lib.cloneObject = function(o) {
 			return Object.create(o);
 		};

+	// for older browsers lacking Object.create
 	} else {

+		// lean on constructors and their prototype
+		// to clone an object
 		lib.cloneObject = (function() {
 			var Fn = function() {};